QCaudron/genepy/README.md

 Sequence Array Iteration
 ------------------------

-Sequence array objects can be iterated over.
-The iterables are [BioPython `Bio.Seq`](http://biopython.org/wiki/Seq) objects.
+Sequence array objects are iterables.
+The elements are [BioPython `Bio.Seq`](http://biopython.org/wiki/Seq) objects.
 For example :

 ```python
 for record in mysequences :